Saulo Ribeiro: Retirement and return

-The 2009 ADCC in Barcelona would be Saulo's last, and saw him, to the surprise of many, competing in the +99 kg weight category.
+The 2009 ADCC in Barcelona would be Ribeiro's last, and saw him, to the surprise of many, competing in the +99 kg weight category.
 He defeated Kouji Kanechika and World Jiu-Jitsu Champion Romulo Barral before losing to the much larger Fabrício Werdum in the semifinal on judges' decision.
-After losing on another judges' decision in the third-place dispute to Jeff Monson, Saulo announced his retirement from professional jiu-jitsu and grappling competition.
+After losing on another judges' decision in the third-place dispute to Jeff Monson, Ribeiro announced his retirement from professional jiu-jitsu and grappling competition.

 Less than a year later, Ribeiro announced he would be competing for the first time in the International Masters and Seniors tournament.
 He succeeded in winning his weight division, along with the team trophy for Gracie Humaita, who had lost it to Gracie Barra the previous year.

 On August 9, 2014, Ribeiro fought Rodrigo Medeiros in a grappling match in Metamoris IV.
 The fight ended in a draw.

 On January 31, 2022, Ribeiro was inducted as part of the inaugural class of the ADCC Hall of Fame for his achievements in the sport.